jncraton/computational-thinking-cpsc2020/lectures/01-intro.md

 Growth Mindset
 --------------

-- Your talents can be developed
+- Talents can be developed
 - Learning requires effort
-- You are not "bad at math" in a fixed sense
+- Mathematical skills are not "bad" in a fixed sense
-- Your talents have room to grow
+- Skills have room to grow

 Comparison
 ----------

 - Try not to compare yourself to others
-- Compare yourself to yourself last month
+- Compare yourself to yourself in the past

 > Never be the brightest person in the room; then you can’t learn anything.
 >